ksngo/Project3-recipes/README.md

 3. Recipes (pictures frames) page:
     - [x] Photos displaying for individual recipes fine.
-    - [x] Photo for each recipe will refresh randomly if the recipe have more than one photo submission.
+    - [x] With visiting the page, Photo for each recipe will refresh randomly if the recipe have more than one photo submission.
-    - [x] No photo will display in the recipe does not have photo submission.
+    - [x] No photo text will display in the recipe which does not have photo submission.
     - [x] Recipe name links in red button brings me to its recipe page.
     - [x] Search box and navigation bar working similarly to the recipes table page mentioned above.